BLOG HOME | JANUARY 7, 2021

 Matomo's Interface is Easy to Use

 One of the complaints with Google Analytics is the user interface.
 It can be confusing.
 Matomo’s dashboard and interface is quite easy to use and intuitive.
-While we’re not SEO experts, and don’t use analytics tools as often as SEO companies, we’ve found that Matomo’s interface is simple, fast and presents the information you’re needing easily.
+I do not profess to be an SEO expert, and don’t use analytics tools as often as SEO companies, but I've found that Matomo’s interface is simple, fast and presents information clearly.

 Let Customers Know You Care About Their Privacy